What is bounding box annotation?

 Monitor Annotation Drift Continuously

 Run weekly calibration sessions where all annotators re-label a shared reference set.
 Track IAA scores over time.
 If IAA drops below 0.80, halt production and run a full team recalibration.
-This prevents the gradual quality erosion that undermines long-running annotation governance — a process we've refined across 10+ years.
+This prevents the gradual quality erosion that undermines long-running annotation governance.
 See our annotation governance guide for the full framework.

 Best Practices Summary